RobinBoers/libnindo/README.md

   - Display name

 *Every users posts can be shared via a RSS feed and RSS can be included in your feed.

-## Applications

-This version of Nindo consists of a few applications:

-- NinDB: Managing database, changesets and schemas
-- Nindo: Managing accounts, posts and all the other crap
-- NindoPhx: Web client for Nindo
-- NindoText: Terminal client for Nindo